 |Average Temperature (after 5 minutes on High)||328° F||325° F||335° F||328° F||361° F|

 Our Analysis and Test Results

 Not only did we test out each steam iron on different materials, but we did our fair share of detail work too.
-It was no surprise when the SteamForce crushed yet another test.
-The tapered nose and ergonomic soleplate are perfect for maneuvering around buttons, between pleats, and working with collars.
+The tapered nose and ergonomic soleplate of the SteamForce are perfect for maneuvering around buttons, between pleats, and working with collars.
 The steam burst is plentiful and strong, and the water sprays out in a fine mist that adds moisture to the spot you're working on without completely soaking the garment.